 To sum up, harnesses are usually the best choice for walking dogs because they don’t put pressure on the neck.
 But collars are generally more comfortable and have a place to hold an ID tag.
 At best, let your buddy wear both: If you can’t attach a tag or name plate to the harness, use a collar for the ID tag and a harness for the leash.

 It’s a fantastic achievement to transform that over-excited, jumping, weak-bladdered puppy into a trained and trusted friend and companion.
 The transformation isn’t automatic, but comes about through persistence, organisation, and a few simple dog training tools.

 You can find several training tips on our Omlet Dog Guide.
 Here, we’ll highlight a few things that can slow down the training process.

 This is definitely rule number one.
-Training takes a lot of canine concentration, and if you overdo it, the dog will become bored and/or impatient.
-And, frankly, so will you.
+Training takes a lot of canine concentration, and if you overdo it, your dog will become bored and/or impatient.
+And frankly, so will you.
 A training session should be between five and ten minutes.
 After that, it’s time out.
 You can resume the training with another 10-minute session an hour or so later.

 As soon as you lose your temper, your dog will sense the hostility and begin associating training with human anger.
 Understandably, he’ll not be too keen on taking part in future sessions.